mpanko/denisasvach/content/projects/cocoon.md

       **2016**

-      This performative ritual was held privately in a pendopo at my friend's home with Julie Lupacova in Yogyakarta in 2016.
+      This performative ritual was held privately in a pendopo at my friend's home with Julie Lupacova in Yogyakarta, Indonesia, in 2016.

       concept and creation: **Denisa Svachova**